 Research is a must

-Apart from teaching and supervision, you’re also expected to perform research works, especially if you’re working with research universities.
+Apart from teaching and supervision, you’re also expected to perform research works, especially if you’re working with a research university.
 Publish journal articles and books, presenting papers at conferences, securing research grants are among the KPIs for a university lecturer.
 For a senior lecturer at one of the research universities in Malaysia like me, I have to secure four university grants, one industrial grant, and two international grants each year.
-In addition to that, I need to publish six journal articles with 3 of the journal must be indexed by SCOPUS, WOS or ERA), four conference proceedings, and two other types of publications such as books and technical report.
+In addition to that, I need to publish six journal articles with 3 of the journal must be indexed by SCOPUS, WOS or ERA), four conference proceedings, and two other types of publications such as books and technical reports.
 Wish me all the best!
 Not to forget, you must be able to secure RM132,000 public funds from the government or university and RM200,000 industrial funds, including contract research!
-Of course, the KPIs are much higher for those holding associate professor and full professor position.
+Of course, the KPIs are much higher for those holding associate professor and full professor positions.

 You need to carry out consultation work

 Most of the universities in Malaysia encourage their academicians to involves in consultation activities.
 What are the benefits of consultation activities?
-Other than increasing knowledge transfer to public and private sector groups, consultation works able to enhance the university’s external engagement.
+Other than increasing knowledge transfer to public and private sector groups, consultation works are able to enhance the university’s external engagement.